Lisalverto Bonilla: Los Angeles Dodgers

 On October 21, 2015, Bonilla was claimed off waivers by the Los Angeles Dodgers.
 However, they chose to non-tender him on December 2, making him a free agent.
 The Dodgers later re-signed him to a minor league contract with a spring training invitation and he was assigned to the Triple-A Oklahoma City Dodgers to begin the season.
 He pitched in 24 games for Oklahoma City and seven for the Tulsa Drillers in 2016.
 He was 5–7 in the 31 games and made 13 starts.
 His combined ERA was 3.97.
 Bonilla elected free agency following the season on November 7, 2016.

 Pittsburgh Pirates

 On November 29, 2016, Bonilla signed with the Pittsburgh Pirates for one-year at the major league minimum $575,000.

 On February 9, 2017, with the Pirates looking to clear a spot on the 40-man roster, Bonilla was designated for assignment.

 Cincinnati Reds

 On February 13, 2017, Bonilla was claimed off waivers by the Cincinnati Reds.
-He was called up to the Reds on April 18 and made his Reds debut on April 22, pitching 5 innings out of the bullpen, surrendering 4 runs on 3 hits, 3 BBs, and 6 K's in a 12–8 loss to the Chicago Cubs and was optioned back to Triple-A Louisville the next day.
-Bonilla was released by the Reds on September 1, 2017.
+He was called up to the Reds on April 18 and made his Reds debut on April 22, pitching 5 innings in relief, surrendering 4 runs on 3 hits, 3 walks, and 6 strikeouts in a 12–8 loss to the Chicago Cubs.
+He and was optioned back to Triple-A Louisville the next day.
+Bonilla was released by the Reds on September 1.

 Cleveland Indians

 On December 18, 2017, Bonilla signed a minor league contract with the Cleveland Indians.
-The deal included an invitation to the Indians' 2018 spring training camp.
+The deal included an invitation to spring training.